jangroth/aws-certification-notes/solutions-architect-professional.md

 * *Spot Fleet* support (mix on Spot and On-Demand instances)
   * Also configure ratio between these instance options
-* To upgrade an AMI, must update the launch configuration / template
+* To upgrade an AMI, must update the launch configuration/template
   * How do you phase out older launch configurations?
   * How do you test a new launch configuration?
   * You must terminate instances manually (new feature: *Instance Refresh within Auto Scaling Groups*)
 * Scheduled scaling actions:
-  * Modify the ASG settings (min / max / desired) at pre-defined time
+  * Modify the ASG settings (min/max/desired) at pre-defined time
   * Helpful when patterns are known in advance
 * Auto scaling can play a major role in deployments
   * Need to avoid downtime during deployments